khilang/khi/README.md

 ### Composition

-Whenever a value is expected, you can use one of the constructs above: nil, text, dictionary, table and pattern.
+Whenever a value is expected, you can use one of the constructs above: nil, text, dictionary, table, tuple and pattern.
 But you are also allowed to compose them.
 This is how Khi supports markup; Markup consists of such textual compositions.

 `This is a <br> composition` is a composition consisting of a text term, followed